 British Airways and Etihad Airways announce flexible booking arrangements.

-British Airways are allowing all passengers booked to travel before 31st May 2020 to change to a new flight with no change fee or exchange their ticket for a credit worth the full value of the original ticket.
+British Airways are allowing all passengers to change to a new flight with no change fee or exchange their ticket for a credit worth the full value of the original ticket.

 Etihad Airways is allowing all passengers due to travel before 30th June the opportunity to change the date or destination of their flight free of charge, use the value of your ticket as credit towards future trips or request a refund if you are due to travel on a route that has an extended period of cancellation.

 G Adventures suspends all tours until 31st July.

 Any traveller booked on a tour departing before the 31st of May will be eligible for a 110% travel credit of all land services, including pre or post nights and transfers, which can be used on any tour departing within the next two years.

 US bans travel from Europe including UK & Ireland.